sangwinc/moodleCJ/docs/Author_quick_start.md

 Teachers can choose to copy the calcuated grades into the Moodle gradbook, or only some of them.
 The grades can be edited by hand later.

+# Setting a pure judgement task

+It is possible to set up a "pure judgement task", where the teacher provides options from which the students make pairwise judgements without uploading their own responses.

+1. upload exemplars and then enable 'Allow comparison of pairs of exemplars',
+2. close the submission date to prevent students from uploading their own responses.